alperkilickaya/blurRelatedPersonFace/README.md

-# Face Recognition and Blurring System
+# Face Recognition App

-This project is a web application that performs face recognition and blurring operations on student photos.
+This application is a web application developed to manage student photos and perform face blurring operations on class photos.

 ## Features

 - Student profile photo upload
-- Class-based student management
+- Class photo upload and processing
 - Face recognition and blurring
-- Automatic face blurring in class photos
+- Class-based student management
-- User-friendly interface
+- Reset all data functionality

 ## Technologies